-Often you will need to pay the funeral director before probate is granted – in other words, before there is official proof that a will is valid.
-It may be worth considering how to pay for a funeral in advance, if there is not enough money available to cover costs.
+Often you will need to pay the funeral director before probate is granted.
+In other words, before there is official proof that a will is valid.
+It may be worth considering how to pay for a funeral in advance in case there is not enough money available to cover costs.

 There are a number of ways in which the cost can be covered:

 - has the deceased contributed to a scheme to pay for the funeral?

 - are there letters from an employer with details of an occupational or personal pension?

 - is there a life insurance policy (assurance)?